 Similar is this gloomy phase, which will soon pass by and we’ll have a much brighter phase on the other side of it, gleaming and brimming with opportunities.

-Its often said that a lawyer on cyclic basis has both thick and thin phases in his profession, but an able lawyer is one who prepares and equips himself well in the thin phase to make and gain the most in the thick one.
+Its often said that a lawyer on a cyclic basis has both thick and thin phases in his profession, but an able lawyer is one who prepares and equips himself well in the thin phase to make and gain the most in the thick one.

 Even before this gloomy phase passes away the present times have a variety of issues awaiting intervention by lawyers, to name and address one of the most important one being, employment-related issues.